 Tina Harris received her Ph.D. in Anthropology in 2009 from the Graduate Center, City University of New York (CUNY).
-She is currently an Assistant Professor in the Department of Anthropology at the University of Amsterdam, and is co-Director of the AISSR Moving Matters research group.
+She is currently Senior Lecturer in the Department of Anthropology at the University of Amsterdam, and is co-Director of the AISSR Moving Matters research group.

 Her main research interests include aviation, infrastructures, globalization in Asia, and the movement of people and goods across borders.
 She has conducted field research in Tibet, Nepal, and India, and has published articles on competing discourses over the reopening of a Sino-Indian mountain pass, borderland airports, and vertical borders.
 She is author of Geographical Diversions: Tibetan Trade, Global Transactions (UGa Press 2013), a book that examines how state power is both articulated and circumvented by cross-border traders in the Himalayas.